What Membership Means

 There is no set amount for membership.
 We have about 75 pledging members, and pledges average about $50 a month but range from $10 to $125, and you should give what feels right for you.
 You can make a monthly, quarterly, or annual pledge.

 Your participation and membership are valued regardless of how much you give, and we never want anyone to be discouraged or turned away because of financial limitations.
 If you need to decrease or pause your pledge at any time, simply let Domyo know (info[at]brightwayzen.org).

 On the other hand, you may choose to give extra in order to help make Bright Way available to everyone no matter what their financial situation!
 You may also choose to give extra in order to help Bright Way achieve its vision (see Our Dream of Developing Community, right-hand column).

 Our Dream of Developing Community

 In this age of increasing isolation, materialism, and busyness, one of the most important things we can do is create, sustain, and participate in community.
 Bright Way Zen is a community.
 Right now we have 37 pledging members, about 50 people who participate regularly, and we offer meditation instruction to at least 10 brand-new people every month.
 We’re slowly but surely getting to know one another.
 We sit, study, and drink tea together.
 Over the years our community has grown and matured, and become one of the primary sources of connection and refuge for many of our members.

-- We would like to occupy a beautiful space with a Zendo large enough to hold all of our members, sufficient parking, wheelchair access, a kitchen, dining room, and various meeting spaces.
+- We would like to occupy a beautiful space with a Zendo large enough to hold all of our members, sufficient parking, wheelchair access, a kitchen, dining room, office, and various meeting spaces.
 This would allow sangha members to gather on a daily basis for practice, work, socializing, and communal meals.
 Ideally it would also be a space where we could hold overnight retreats.